Burt Bacharach: 1990s and beyond

 Bacharach's visibility increased in the second half of the 1990s due to his appearances as himself in the Austin Powers films, a U.S. box set release of his music and a new songwriting partnership that produced a Grammy-winning album.
 Bacharach formed his songwriting partnership with Elvis Costello initially to write one song, "God Give Me Strength", for the 1996 film Grace of My Heart.
 The film told the story of a fictional 1960s female Brill Building songwriter and was inspired by songwriters like Carole King and Bacharach.

 In 1998, Bacharach and Costello released the album Painted from Memory, on which the pair continued to work in the 1960s and 1970s pop style that they used for their initial collaboration.
 The album's song "I Still Have That Other Girl" won a Grammy for Best Pop Collaboration with Vocals.
 The duo would later reunite for Costello's 2018 album, Look Now, working on several tracks together.
 Also in 1998, Rhino Records released a 3-CD box set, The Look of Love, that licensed the original recordings of most of his best-known songs.
 Music writer Richie Unterberger called the set "the best representation of [Bacharach's] music likely to ever be assembled."

 In 2003, he arranged and produced Ronald Isley's album Here I Am, on which Isley sang a program of Bacharach songs mostly drawn from Bacharach's 1960s-era hits.
 Bacharach's 2005 solo album At This Time was a departure from past works in that Bacharach penned his own lyrics, some of which dealt with political themes.
 Guest stars on the album included Elvis Costello, Rufus Wainwright, and hip-hop producer Dr. Dre.

 In 2008, Bacharach opened the BBC Electric Proms at The Roundhouse in London, performing with the BBC Concert Orchestra accompanied by guest vocalists Adele, Beth Rowley, and Jamie Cullum.
 The concert was a retrospective look back at his six-decade career.
 In early 2009, Bacharach worked with Italian soul singer Karima Ammar and produced her debut single "Come In Ogni Ora".

-Bacharach's autobiography, Anyone Who Had a Heart, was published in 2013.
+Bacharach's autobiography, Anyone Who Had a Heart, was ghostwritten by Robert Greenfield and published in 2013.
+It incorporated the (not always positive) recollections of many of his close friends, colleagues and relatives.